thibaultmthh/minilend/README.md

 - MiniPay site tester and Celo-Composer MiniPay template starter kit

-## Context

-This project was developed during the Devcon 2024 hackathon

 ## Sponsor Feedback

 The Graph:
-- Celo is not publishable as a public subgraph on theGraph (but you can deploy your own)
+- Celo is not publishable as a public subgraph on theGraph (but you can deploy your own graph)

 Dynamic:
 - Conflict between rainbowkit and dynamic